JunTaoLuo/ErukaExp/label_data/Readme.md

    3. `update_sample_labels.py` will update `label_time` and `error` tables when sample already exist
 3. Error recovery:
    1. Currently, this hasn't been designed but we may need to consider this in the future.
 For example, we have fixed an issue that affected the downloading of Ownership Cards and want to relabeled these samples.
 In this case, we'll need to delete the entries in `download_time` and `error` so these samples can be downloaded again.
    2. Also consider realizing that a batch of manual labels need to be redone.
-In this case, we need to clear the `initial_building_value` column of the affected samples in `labels` and remove the corresponding entries in `label_time` and `download_time` (maybe even also `error`).
+In this case, we need to clear the manually labeled columns of the affected samples in `labels` and remove the corresponding entries in `label_time` and `download_time` (maybe even also `error`).
 4. Additional features:
    1. Adding progress bars to display estimates of how long the script will run
    2. Optimized bulk table updates.
 Currently we update table entries one at a time through sqlalchemy which is very slow.
 Converting the updates to a table (via pandas df) and bulk updating will probably be much faster.